 Live a frugal lifestyle and make a budget

-When choosing where to build your career, consider living in a low cost of living area.
+When choosing where to build your career, consider living in an area with a low cost of living.
 Money goes a lot further in Wilmington, Delaware than it does in New York and you will be able to pay off your debt way faster if you aren’t throwing half the money you make toward rent.

-Even if you’re working in biglaw and making good money, you won’t make a big dent in your loans by accident.
+Even if you’re working in BigLaw with a high salary, you won’t make a big dent in your loans by accident.
 You need to plan to pay off your loans.
-I interviewed several practicing attorneys about paying off loans while working in big law.
-You can read that blog post here.
-Don’t let your high salary box you into a fancy lifestyle.
-Instead of eating tons of fancy dinners, living in an expensive apartment, and buying new clothes every week, if you want to pay off your loans, you need to put that extra money toward your debt.
-Several online tools exist that can help you make a personal budget.
+Don’t let your high salary tempt you to establish a fancy lifestyle.
+Live below your means so that you can allocate money to paying off loans.
+This approach will also give you the flexibility to make a career shift if you desire since you will not be dependent upon your BigLaw salary.
+Instead of regularly eating fancy dinners out, living in an expensive apartment, and buying new clothes regularly, if you want to pay off your loans, you need to put that extra money toward your debt.
+There are plenty of tips online for creating a personal budget.
+And there is plenty of advice for living on a budget in order to maximize savings.

 Plan to take advantage of ten-year Public Service Loan Forgiveness